The Complete Guide to Japanese Knife Types

 3. Nakiri (Vegetable Knife)

 A straight edge and broad, flat profile make this Japanese knife style similar to that of a cleaver.
 This type of Japanese knife is a perfect choice for chopping, slicing and dicing vegetables.
 Its thin body is light and flexible and makes for great push-cutting as well as sliding food from the chopping board into a bowl or pan.

 Our Favorite Chef-Approved Nakiri

-One of the best nakiri knives is the Miyabi Evolution 6.5" Nakiri Knife, hand-crafted in Seki, Japan.
-Featuring an ice-hardened steel blade that is extremely durable and resistant to corrosion, Chef Chris loves this knife for its comfortable rounded handle and flawless mesh of German-style durability with Japanese craftmanship.
+Two of the best nakiri knives are the elegant Kikuichi Ginsan Sanmai 6.5" Nakiri Knife, handcrafted in Japan and hand-engraved with the Kikuichi chrysanthemum logo, and the Miyabi Evolution 6.5" Nakiri Knife, hand-crafted in Seki, Japan.
+Chef Chris loves the Miyabi Evolution nakiri for its comfortable rounded handle and flawless mesh of German-style durability with Japanese craftmanship.
+It also features an ice-hardened steel blade that is extremely durable and resistant to corrosion.

 4. Petty (Utility Knife)

 This small, handy Japanese knife type is the slightly larger equivalent of a traditional Western paring knife found in a standard knife block.
 It’s agile enough to slice fruit, chop herbs and tackle general peeling and paring tasks.
 It also makes a great starter for anyone unaccustomed to the shape and sharpness of a larger type of Japanese knife such as a gyuto.

 Our Favorite Chef-Approved Petty Knives